-Learning Objectives – This module tells you about the versatility and robustness of R which can take-up data in a variety of formats, be it from a csv file to the data scraped from a website.
+Learning Objectives – This module explains the versatility and robustness of R, which can import data in a variety of formats, be it from a csv file to the data scraped from a website.
 This module teaches you various data importing techniques in R.

 Topics – Import data from spreadsheets and text files into R, import data from other statistical formats like sas7bdat and spss, packages installation used for database import, connect to RDBMS from R using ODBC and basic SQL queries in R, basics of Web Scraping.